mrapp-ke/MLRL-Boomer/doc/quickstart/installation.rst

 .. note::
     Currently, the above package is available for Linux (x86_64 and aarch64), MacOS (x86_64) and Windows (AMD64).

-An example of how to use the algorithm in your own Python program can be found in the section :ref:`usage` below.
+An example of how to use the algorithm in your own Python program can be found in the section :ref:`usage`.

 In addition, the package `mlrl-testbed <https://pypi.org/project/mlrl-testbed/>`__ can optionally be installed via the following command: